 - Pose a question (Beware: "Do you like wine?" may cause your open rate to explode.)

 - Create urgency (but resist the urge to write in ALL CAPS.
 TRUST US.)

 - Spark emotion (complimenting kids or pets always works for us.)

 Need some inspiration?
-Check out some examples of compelling subject lines they shared for end-of-year fundraising in 2018.
+Check out some examples of compelling subject lines they shared for end-of-year fundraising success.